3liz/lizmap-documentation/source/publish/quick_start/index.rst

 #.
 Create in the ``lizmap/custom_repository`` folder a ``data`` folder
 #.
 Copy in the folder ``lizmap/custom_repository/data`` the geographic data to publish (FlatGeoBuf, GeoJSON, SHP, others files)

-You should have this tree structure:
+You should have this tree structure on your computer:

 .. code-block:: text